The professional practice days (PPDs) are an element of the Victorian Government Schools Agreement (VGSA) 2017 (pdf - 904kb).

-Each teacher is entitled to one day per term (four days per year) release from their scheduled duties, including teaching, to focus on the improved delivery of high quality teaching and learning.
+Professional practice days provide teachers with release from their scheduled duties (all duties which would have been otherwise scheduled, including teaching) to focus on the improved delivery of high quality teaching and learning.

 Your individual school context may inform the focus area(s) of your PPDs and help you to get the most out of these days.

 The work undertaken on PPDs is to be consistent with department and school priorities - School Strategic Plan (SSP) and Annual Implementation Plan (AIP) - selected from the following areas:

 - curriculum development

 The timing and focus of each day for each teacher will be nominated by the teacher and agreed to in consultation with the principal.
 Where the timing and/or focus are not agreed, the timing will be determined by the principal and the focus of the day determined by the teacher, remaining consistent with the focus area(s) outlined above.